-If that's your best, your best won't do"
+If that's your best, your best won't do!"

 - Shout-Out: The spoken line "You're all worthless and weak!", heard in the background of "We're Not Gonna Take It", is a quote from Animal House, said by Doug Neidermeyer to his subordinates in ROTC.
 The band's music videos take it a step farther: Neidermeyer's actor, Mark Metcalf, actually appears in the videos for both "We're Not Gonna Take It" and "I Wanna Rock", with Stephen Furst (Kent Dorfman) playing the high school principal in the latter.
 Around half of Metcalf's dialogue in the skit portion of "We're Not Gonna Take It" is taken from Animal House, and his wife even calls him "Douglas C." when trying to calm him down.
-Yeah, it's safe to say that Dee and the boys are fans.
+Yeah, it's safe to say that Dee and the boys were fans.